DuPage County Criminal Defense Lawyers

 - Post-Trial Remedies.

-At Mevorah Law Offices LLC, we have several decades of combined experience successfully litigating criminal cases at all levels of the state and federal judicial system.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience successfully litigating criminal cases at all levels of the state and federal judicial system.
 Our award-winning attorneys are former prosecutors and public defenders who have an in-depth understanding of the criminal law process as well as the local courts in the Chicago area and throughout Northern Illinois.
 Our unique prosecutorial experience gives us extensive knowledge of how the government builds its case and which defense strategies are most effective to reduce or eliminate the charges against our clients.

 Criminal Charges in Illinois

 Criminal charges encompass a broad range of misdemeanors and felonies.
 Felonies are serious offenses such as murder, serious drug crimes, fraud, sex crimes, multiple DUIs, and aggravated assault.
 Misdemeanors, which are less serious in nature, include offenses such battery, simple assault, and minor drug and property crimes.